sineshashi/SchoolManageMent/README.md

   7) **Leave Managemet**: Leave applications of student and institute staff both have been provided.
 Students can apply to Class Teacher, Vice Class Teacher, Principal etc while staff too can apply to the relevent designation.
 It has been left out to frontend that to whom those leaves can be applied should be permitted.
 Backend does not verify that leave can be applied of class teacher or not.
 Although this will be a matter of few lines of code to make those things configurable at backend.

-  **Till now, Rest APIs for these features have been provides.
+  **Till now, Rest APIs for these features have been provided.
 Next in pipeline is Attendance management system for students and staff both.**